September 26, 2019

-- According to Article 37, ‘Directive Principles of State Policy’ denotes the guidelines for the State to formulating policies and laws.
+- According to Article 37, ‘Directive Principles of State Policy’ denotes the guidelines for the State to formulate policies and laws.

 - DPSPs are the constitutional instructions to the State in the matters of

 - According to Article 36, the term ‘State’ in Part IV has the same meaning as in Part III, Fundamental Rights.

 - Legislative and executive organs of the central and state governments

 - The DPSP followed the idea of the ‘Instrument of Instructions’ of the Government of India Act of 1935.

-- The DPSPs constitute a very comprehensive economic, social and political programme for a modern democratic State.
+- The DPSPs constitute a very comprehensive economic, social and political program for a modern democratic State.

 - Directive Principles of State Policy embody the concept of a ‘welfare state’ and not that of a ‘police state’.

-- DPSP seek to establish economic and social democracy in the country.
+- DPSP seeks to establish economic and social democracy in the country.

-- Sir B N Rau, the Constitutional Advisor to the Constituent Assembly, recommended that the rights of an individual should be divided into two categories justiciable and non-justiciable.
+- Sir B N Rau, the Constitutional Adviser to the Constituent Assembly, recommended that the rights of an individual should be divided into two categories justiciable and non-justiciable.

 - It was accepted by the Drafting Committee.

 - The Directive Principles of State Policy are non-justiciable in nature.

-- But Court can use DPSPs to examining the constitutional validity of a law.
+- But Court can use DPSPs to examine the constitutional validity of a law.